Indonesian Grand Prix

 The Indonesian Grand Prix was an open-wheel racing car motor race, held intermittently as motorsport ambitions varied in Indonesia.

 History

 Held originally at the Jaya Ancol Circuit near Jakarta in 1976 as part of the burgeoning Rothmans International Grand Prix Trophy series for Formula Pacific open wheelers, the race was discontinued after the inaugural event.
 While motorcycle racing continued to enjoy support in Indonesia, car racing fluctuated.
-The early 1980s saw a burst of enthusiasm import some Australian teams briefly in a demonstration but no race eventuated.
+The early 1980s saw a burst of enthusiasm import some Australian teams briefly in a demonstration.
+A demonstration "Grand Prix" was held in 1981 for Australian F2 cars with Sonny Rajah winning the event, which comprised a grid of 7 Australians, Rajah, and Tinton Soeprapto.